MicrosoftDocs/powerapps-docs/powerapps-docs/environments-overview.md

 * The Environment Admin role can perform all administrative actions on an environment including the following:

-  o    Add or remove a user or group from either the Environment Admin or Environment Maker role
+    * Add or remove a user or group from either the Environment Admin or Environment Maker role

-  o    Provision a Common Data Service database for the environment
+    * Provision a Common Data Service database for the environment

-  o    View and manage all resources created within an environment
+    * View and manage all resources created within an environment

-  o    Set data loss prevention policies.
+    * Set data loss prevention policies.
 For more information see [Data loss prevention policies](prevent-data-loss.md).

 * The Environment Maker role can create resources within an environment including apps, connections, custom connectors, gateways, and flows using Microsoft Flow.

 Environment Makers can also distribute the apps they build in an environment to other users in your organization by sharing the app with individual users, security groups, or to all users in the organization.
 For more information, see [Share an app in PowerApps](share-app.md).